 What is ceramic cookware?

 Ceramic cookware can be made of either 100% ceramic (this includes the core and the glaze) OR can be ceramic coating over a metal pan.
 To know exactly what this means I need to share a couple definitions with you:

 Ceramic: of or relating to the manufacture of any product (such as earthenware, porcelain, or brick) made essentially from a nonmetallic mineral (such as clay) by firing at a high temperature

 Clay: is an earthy material that is capable of being molded when moist but hard when fired, that is composed mainly of fine particles of hydrous aluminum silicates and other minerals, and that is used for brick, tile, and pottery (1)

 In my opinion, more people think of cookware that has the ceramic coating over a metal core when they think of ceramic cookware then.
-This type of cookware has a metal pan (typically aluminum) with a ceramic-coated non-stick cooking surface.
+This type of cookware has a metal pan (typically an aluminum core) covered in a ceramic-coated nonstick cooking surface.
 This surface is made from natural sand-derived silicon using a process called sol-gel.
 You can read all about sol-gel here.

 Is ceramic cookware safe?